jbilander/Meggy/README.md

 # Using Meggy in a 40-pin ROM Socket (A500 rev 6A, A2000)

 Meggy is designed for the 42-pin ROM socket found in the A500+ and A600.
-With a small modification it also works in machines with a 40-pin ROM socket such as the A500 rev 6A and A2000, which lack pin 1 (A19) and pin 42 (VCC sense).
+With a small modification it also works in machines with a 40-pin ROM socket such as the A500 rev 6A and A2000, which lack pin 1 (A19) and pin 42 (A20).
 The following has been tested on an A500 rev 6A.

 ## Modifications Required